tannerkoscinski/Spotify-Song-Grouper/README.md

 ---

+`grouper.html` is an HTML document detailing the full process of the Spotify Song Grouper including background information, a description of the methodology, data collection, exploration of the effectiveness of the grouping method on several different larger groups of songs, and final thoughts on the grouping method.

 `presentation.pdf` is a brief presentation of the Spotify Song Grouper.

 `scripts` is a folder that contains all of the Spotify Song Grouper code and related files.